OttaviaBelotti/FOR-RoboMarkt/README.md

 > More details about the problem and all the constraints can be found in [Specifications](https://github.com/OttaviaBelotti/FOR-RoboMarkt/blob/main/Specifications.pdf).

 ## Solution
 The problem has been tackled by dividing it into two sub-problems: finding all the locations where to build the stores first, then planning out the refurbishing process for the chosen and built stores.
+The final code can be found in [model.py](https://github.com/OttaviaBelotti/FOR-RoboMarkt/blob/main/model.py).

 > More about the solution in [RoboMarkt report](https://github.com/OttaviaBelotti/FOR-RoboMarkt/blob/main/RoboMarkt%20report.pdf).